©

 1 room / 3 pers.
 07 43 27 85 82

-Camping l’Auron – Quai du Canal – 2 stars –
+Camping l’Auron à Dun-sur-Auron – Quai du Canal – 2 stars

 • Host languages

-Guided tours of the Belfry and Canal de Berry Museum in French.
+Guided tours of the Belfry and the Canal de Berry Museum in French.

-PRM accessibility at Le Dunois Tourist Information Point.
+PRM access to the Le Dunois Tourist Information Centre.

 Guided tours of the Belfry and the Canal de Berry Museum, nature outing not accessible to PRM.